spottedmahn/Ng4AspNetCore.StarterWeb/README.md

 ````
 dotnet new ng4aspnetcore -n <name of new project>
 ````
-6. Now change directories to the newly created project folder and run the following commnads:
+6. Now change directories to the newly created project folder and run the following commands:
 ````
 dotnet restore
 npm install